 There is some debate as to whether it's excessive calories or excessive fat that matters.
 The fact is, that when following a ketogenic diet, excess calories usually come in the form of excess fat, since fat makes up 75% of your diet anyway.
 So it ends up being one and the same in practice, if not in physiology.

 Lean people are leptin sensitive, and can eat more fat and still stay lean.
 Obese people are leptin insensitive.
-As we eat more, our metabolism doesn’t ramp up, it doesn’t burn those excess calories/fat as easily, and we get fat.
+As we eat more, our metabolism doesn't ramp up, it doesn't burn those excess calories/fat as easily.
+Then we get fat.

 Meanwhile, our lean cousins are stuffing their faces, having their metabolism ramp up, and still staying thin.